psychemedia/pentrich-uprising/pentrich-rising.md

 The foreman pronounced a verdict according to tbe direction of the Learned Judge, who addressed the prisoners in a most impressive manner.
 Mr. Denman now rose, evidently much affected, and in a few words expressed his hope with respect to tbe young men at bar, in coincidence with the sentiments the Attorney-General.
 So surprised were these unfortunate men, that they stood motionless the bar for short time, and were much affected.— Those prisoners who had pleaded guilty were now conducted into Court.
 After them came Brandreth, Isaac Ludlam the elder, William Turner, and George Weightman, whose appearance was announced by the clanking of the irons, which echoed through the silent Hall in a horrid manner.
 All of them begged for mercy on being asked what they had to say why judgment to die according to law should not be passed.
 Tbe Chief Baron then addressed them:

-" Prisoners at the bar, —In the unhappy situation in which you now stand, it becomes my duty to pass upon you the sentence of the law, which you have incurred by the violation of the laws of your country,.
-It must some consolation to you, however, that you have had every assistance and every advantage, that men in your situation could have.
+" Prisoners at the bar, —In the unhappy situation in which you now stand, it becomes my duty to pass upon you the sentence of the law, which you have incurred by the violation of the laws of your country.
+It must be some consolation to you, however, that you have had every assistance and every advantage, that men in your situation could have.
 You have been defended by Counsel of your own selection, who, without any interruption from any quarter, used every exertion your favour which their experience, their learning, and their great abilities suggested to them.
 I am speaking of those among you who pleaded not guilty.
-You were tried by several Juries, wjose respectability was undoubted.
+You were tried by several Juries, whose respectability was undoubted.
 During the whole of the investigation on this most important and solemn occasion, every attention has been paid to every side of the question, and yet those juries found themselves compelled, by the most irresistible evidence, to find you guilty of High Treason.
 Those of you who were not tried by Jury desired have the liberty of withdrawing your pleas.
 You knew that your cases had been decided by the verdicts which had been given.
 You are, therefore, all of you, before the world, guilty of High Treason— the highest offence known to our laws.
 Your insurrection, thank God, did not last long, but whilst it continued it was marked with violence, and with the murder of an innocent young man, who did not offer the least provocation.
 Your object was to wade through the blood of your countrymen ; to extinguish the Law and Constitution of the country ; and to substitute for the liberty of your fellow subjects, anarchy and ruin.
 Thank God your purpose failed.
 It is not my intention to dwell on this dreadful picture, but I hope may be allowed to express my sincere hopes and sincere wishes, that the example which you will furnish this important day, may deter others from yielding to the wild and frantic delusions of rapacious spirits, and warn others, if such others there be, from being made instruments in the hands of hellish agitators.
 Let me beseech you to weigh well your condition ; your lives have become forfeited to the violated laws of your country.
 Make the most of the small portion of that life which is left, and endeavour to make some compensation to society by repentance.
 I cannot trust myself say more, [Here his Lordship was deeply affected,] but must pass upon you the awful sentence of the law, which is, that you, and each of you, be taken hence to the gaol, whence you came, from whence you must be drawn a hurdle to the place of execution, and be there severally hanged by the neck until you are dead ; your head must then be severed from your bodies, which are to be divided into four quarters, and to be at his Majesty's disposal."

 The greater part the unhappy men seemed deeply affected by tbe solemn address ; but Brandreth remained unmoved.
 The prisoners were then conveyed back to gaol, followed immense concourse of people.
 Thirty-five persons had been originally brought for trial for this crime.
 Of these twelve were discharged on Saturday, the Attorney-General having declined to prosecute, and the Jury having in consequence found them not guilty.
 Of the 23, four were tried at length, and convicted.
 The remaining nineteen withdrew their plea of not guilty, and pleaded guilty.
 The four convicts are confined in the condemned cells, and walk by themselves in the adjoining yard.
 They are heavily ironed.
 Brandreth continues to cherish his beard.
 He wears the same dress, and looks exactly the same as during bis trial— he walks with a very firm pace, and has much intrepidity in his air and manner.— Turner, in his look, gait, and general appearance, is the very picture of absolute despondency; never did a human eye more strikingly express "helpless, hopeless, brokenness heart."— Ludlam has a singular appearance of melancholy composure, the obvious result of deep distress, supported and tempered resolution and reflection — Weightman has no mark of despondency about him . it is remarkable that never associates with the other three, but while they are walking together drives backwards and forwards by himself.
 It may be worthy of notice, too, that Turner, Ludlam, and Weightman, have their work clothes, and not the dress they wore during the trial.
 The other nineteen prisoners are not ironed, and they have the free use ot tbe common yard.